-There are SO many exciting places to eat, whether you're craving a burger (check out Gabby's or Burger Republic), Mexican (Rosepepper in East Nashville or Baja Burrito) or BBQ (Edley's, Martin's and Peg Leg Porker will give you that true Southern experience).
+There are SO many exciting places to eat, whether you're craving a burger (check out ML Rose or Pharmacy Burger), Mexican (Rosepepper in East Nashville or Baja Burrito) or BBQ (Edley's or Martin's will give you that true Southern experience).
 Additionally, going with some friends to Pinewood Social for dinner, drinks and bowling is a great way to spend a Friday night.
 If you have a competitive side, you also might enjoy a good night of trivia.
 There's at least one place that hosts trivia almost every night of the week!